hashicorp/da-connect-demo/kubernetes/README.md

 This demo shows how connect can be used in a multi-tier microservice environment

 ## Architecture
-The application is comprised of 3 microservices, none of which are publically accessible:
+The application is comprised of 5 microservices and two data stores
+1. Nginx Ingress for Kubernetes with SSL certificates
-1. Web Frontend (React, browser based)
+1. Web Frontend (React, browser based) - Public
-1. API Service (Golang)
+1. API Service (Golang) - Public
+1. OAuth service (Keratin) - Public
+1. Cache Service backed by cloud storage (Golang) - Private
-1. Face detection service (Machinebox)
+1. Face detection service (Machinebox) - Private
+1. Redis - Private
+1. Postgres - Private

-The microservices are running in a pod which is also configured with a Consul Connect proxy which is running as a sidecar.
+The microservices are running in a pod which uses the auto inject feature of Consul Connect on Kubernetes to auto create the Envoy proxy sidecar

 To route requests to the frontend and api microservices a router is sitting behind a public loadbalancer.
 The router is using the Connect Go SDK to proxy requests to the upstream services.